natrajvairavan5/natrajvairavan5/README.md

 🧠 I am proficient in statistical and probability theory, econometrics and causal inference, predictive machine learning, data pipelining, web-scraping, and more!
 I am currently trying to learn more about Bayesian statistics and NLP.

 💬 I'd love to talk to anyone about data science and economics, especially on topics related to policy.
-Machine learning and NLP are tools I love to incorporate when conducting research!
+Machine learning, NLP, and other data science developments are increasingly being used in economic research, which is why I'd be happy to have a discussion about this with you!

 📫 Feel free to reach out - I'd love to chat!
 - natrajvairavan5@berkeley.edu